SebastianoF/bruker2nifti/README.md

     `pip uninstall bruker2nifti`

-To delete the library in the virtualenv in case something really wrong happen and pip uninstall will not work correctly:
+To delete the library in the virtualenv in case something really wrong happen and pip uninstall will be able to work correctly:

     `sudo rm -rf /path_to_site_packages_in_virtualenv/site-packages/bruker2nifti*`